-This water resistant Bluetooth® headset was designed to give you crystal-clear sound quality in any situation - sailing, cycling, rowing, wind surfing, any adventure you choose.
+This water resistant 2Talk wireless intercom headset pair was designed to give you crystal-clear sound quality in any situation - docking, mooring, kedging, sailing, cycling, rowing, or any adventure you choose.

 - Completely wireless